 We need to change the culture of the courthouse and reorient how we think about crime and punishment.

-William R. Kelly is professor in the Department of Sociology and director of the Center for Criminology and Criminal Justice Research at the University of Texas at Austin, Texas.
-He is the author of several books and articles on criminal justice, law, and policy, including Confronting Underground Justice: Reinventing Plea Bargaining for Effective Criminal Justice Reform (Rowman & Littlefield, 2018), From Retribution to Public Safety (Rowman & Littlefield, 2017), The Future of Crime and Punishment (Rowman & Littlefield, 2016), Criminal Justice at the Crossroads (2015), and Justice Under Pressure (1993).
+William R. Kelly is professor in the Department of Sociology at the University of Texas at Austin, Texas.
+He is the author of several books and articles on criminal justice, law, and policy, including Confronting Underground Justice: Reinventing Plea Bargaining for Effective Criminal Justice Reform (Rowman & Littlefield, 2018), From Retribution to Public Safety (Rowman & Littlefield, 2017), The Future of Crime and Punishment, Updated Edition (Rowman & Littlefield, 2019), Criminal Justice at the Crossroads (2015), and Justice Under Pressure (1993).

 Chapter 1: The U.S. Criminal Court System

 Chapter 2: Decision Making in the Criminal Courts

 Chapter 3: The Front End of the Pretrial System: Arrest, Detention, and Bail

 Chapter 4: Promising Prosecutors: Reform in the DA’s Office